qdeslandes/yall/README.md

 ## How to use

-Informations about how to use `yall` can be found on the [project wiki](https://naccyde.gitlab.io/yall/).
-As the documentation is under redaction, the old one can be found in [Git history](https://gitlab.com/naccyde/yall/blob/755569d405948297665aeaad41d4bb9f7856ad35/README.md).
+Informations about how to use `yall` can be found on the [project wiki](https://naccyde.github.io/yall/).

 The major steps are :
   * Initialize the library